Grimethorpe: History

 The name Grimethorpe originates from "Grim's Torp", a mixture of Anglo-Saxon and Viking names, meaning a torp or hamlet owned by a Viking named Grimey.
 Grimethorpe is at the foot of the hill upon which is the village of Brierley.
 In fact, Grimethorpe was named such as a Norse farm built close to Brierley village.
-Following the Norman conquest, the Brierley-Grimethorpe area came under the rule of the De Laceys of Pontefract, a local Saxon.
+Following the Norman Conquest, the Brierley-Grimethorpe area came under the rule of the De Laceys of Pontefract.
 In 1066, the village's owner was Ernui who was said to have six carucates of land at Brerelia and Hindelia, valued at forty shillings.
 (A carucate was as much land as could be ploughed in one year by one plough and eight oxen.
 An acre was as much land as could be ploughed in one day by one plough and a pair of oxen.)

 This land was given after the Norman conquest to Airic who was given the whole of Staincross wapentake by Ilbert de Lacey, the Norman of Pontefract.
 All of Yorkshire was divided into wapentakes, Staincross being the one for the Barnsley area.
-It was about ten miles from north to south and about twenty miles from east to west, its boundaries being in the northeast the high ridge on which Brierley stands and in the southwest, the watershed of the Pennines.
+It was about ten miles from north to south and about twenty miles from east to west, its boundaries being in the northeast the high ridge on which Brierley stands and in the south-west, the watershed of the Pennines.
 A stone cross called Ladycross was erected near Grimethorpe by the monks of Monk Bretton Priory as a place of sanctuary, there being an old law protecting people on Church lands.
 The Ladycross figures on many deeds relating to the priory.
 The Lady referred to in the place names of Ladycross, Ladywell and Ladywood is probably Mary Magdalene to whom Monk Bretton Priory was dedicated.

 On a well-hidden site between Brierley and Grimethorpe stood the fortified Manor of Hall Steads (the name means 'hall site'), which belonged to the early Brearley estate.
 Hall Steads is not mentioned until 1284 in connection with a later Lord of Brierley Manor.
 Hall Steads was surrounded first by a high, stone wall and then by a moat.
 The site covered an area of approximately five acres.
 The building was mainly of local sandstone and many of the stones can still be seen in the soil.
 Fragments of 14th and 15th-century pottery have been found amongst these stones.